Zouave: Zouave regiments

 At the end of the Algerian War six zouave regiments were in existence, of which the 1er was disbanded in 1960 and the remainder in 1962.

 Other provisional regiments of zouaves were raised in 1914 and 1939 for the First and Second World Wars respectively.
 During World War I nine regiments de marche of zouaves were created; comprising active, reserve, and new battalions seconded from other regiments.
 In World War II the number reached fourteen.

 The zouave regiments raised in 1914 for the First World War were the 8th and 9th.
 The 13th Zouaves were raised in 1919 and dissolved in 1940.
 The zouave regiments raised in 1939 for the Second World War were the 11th, 12th, 14th, and 21st, all of which were dissolved after the fall of France in 1940.
 Other regiments raised later in the Second World War were the 9th ('reactivated'), 22nd, 23rd, and 29th.

 In addition, four mixed zouave and tirailleur regiments (régiments mixtes de zouaves et tirailleurs) were raised for the First World War, all of which were redesignated Algerian tirailleur regiments in 1918 or 1920.

 The 9th Zouaves were the last French zouave unit.
-The first 9th Zouave regiment existed from 1914 until the fall of France in 1940, a second 9th Zouaves was raised in the Second World War and disbanded after the Algerian War (1954–1962), and a third 9th Zouaves existed as a nominal unit from 1982 to 2006 (representing a commando training school).
-There was no zouave regiment in existence between 1962–1982 and none now survive in the French Army.
+The first 9th Zouave regiment existed from 1914 until the fall of France in 1940, a second 9th Zouaves was raised in the Second World War and disbanded after the Algerian War (1954–1962).
+A third 9th Zouaves existed as a nominal unit from 1982 to 2006 (representing a commando training school).
+With this symbolic exception there was no zouave regiment in existence after 1962 and none now survives in the French Army.

 Early history

 The zouaves saw extensive service during the French conquest of Algeria, initially at the Mouzaia Pass action (March 1836), then at Mitidja (September 1836) and the siege of Constantine (1837).
+From 1843-44 either one or two battalions played prominent roles in each of the Kabylia campaigns.

-Recruited through voluntary enlistment or transfer from other regiments of men with at least two years service, the zouaves quickly achieved the status of an elite amongst the French Army of Africa.
+Recruited through direct voluntary enlistment or by transfer from other regiments of men with at least two years service, the zouaves quickly achieved the status of an elite amongst the French Army of Africa.